What do you do when it’s Father’s Day, a light year from payday, and 99 degrees outside?

 What about you, dad?

 Not a report card.
 What are your truths?
 What do you know about yourself?
-I’ve thought a lot about this from an Aristotle point of view.
-I’ve a post in the works on The Elements of a Happy Dad for a revered blog, so I’ll try not to eat from that buffet too much today.
+I’ve thought about this from an Aristotle point of view.
+I have a post in the works on The Elements of a Happy Dad for a revered blog, so I’ll try not to eat from that buffet too much today.

 What about five truths of me, as a dad?
 Here we go, with a nod to Alanis Morrissette for the inspiration to be contradictory: